 If you leave the Netherlands and your Dutch visa expires while you’re abroad, you will need a return visa to re-enter the Netherlands.

-If your Dutch visa expires while your abroad, or you must travel before a permit application or extension has been approved, you will need a return visa to re-enter the Netherlands.
+If your Dutch visa expires while abroad or you must travel before a permit application or extension has been approved, you need a return visa to re-enter the Netherlands.

-This might happen if you’re waiting for a decision on a change or extension on an existing permit or your current residence permit is due to expire while you’re out of the country.
+This might happen if you’re waiting for a decision on a change or extension on an existing permit.
+It could also happen if your current residence permit is due to expire while you’re out of the country.

 What is a Dutch return visa?

 This is a visa allowing you back into the Netherlands without a valid residence permit.
-It’s a national visa, not a short-stay visa for visiting the Netherlands, so you are only allowed to enter other Schengen countries in transit, not stay in them.
-If you wish to stay (even for a day), then you should contact the immigration authorities of the country you wish to visit and ask whether or not you will need a visa.
+It’s a national visa, not a short-stay visa for visiting the Netherlands, so you can only enter other Schengen countries in transit.
+If you wish to stay, then you should contact the immigration authorities of the country you wish to visit.

 Who needs a Dutch return visa?